Content

 Hair care routines

-In women, the most common cause of hair loss is female pattern hair loss (FPHL) or androgenetic alopecia.
+In women, the most common cause of hair loss is female pattern hair loss (FPHL), also known as androgenetic alopecia or androgenic alopecia.
 It’s like the female version of male pattern baldness, but it presents differently in women.

-While androgens (AKA male hormones) are a key factor in male pattern hair loss, their role in female pattern hair loss is less clear.
+Although androgens (male hormones) are a key factor in male pattern hair loss, their role in female pattern baldness is less clear.
 Women also produce androgens, but typically at much lower levels than men.

 Conditions that affect androgen production, like polycystic ovary syndrome (PCOS), can also lead to FPHL.

-Since this type of hair loss is progressive and can worsen over time, it’s important to address it early if you notice a widening part or thinning of your hair.
-With timely treatment, you can stabilize the progression and, in some cases, achieve some regrowth.
+Since this type of hair loss is progressive and can worsen over time, it’s important to address it early if you notice a widening part or thinning hair.
+With timely treatment, you can stabilize the progression and, in some cases, achieve regrowth.

-Traction alopecia, or ponytail hair loss, is another type of hair loss affecting women.
-It develops when hair follicles experience repeated tension, usually from tight hairstyles, including:
+Traction alopecia (or “ponytail hair loss”) is another common type of hair loss affecting women.
+It develops when hair follicles experience repeated tension, often from tight hairstyles, including:

 Ponytails